 10. Explosives, firearms, knives, and any other weapons (real or decorative) may not be used or displayed in any manner.
 Concealed weapons, even if approved by law or license, are not permitted.
-Exceptions include law enforcement, military and veterans’ groups; these entrants may use display/dress or unloaded items and need to seek and be granted permission from the Halloween Parade Committee.
+Exceptions include registered law enforcement, military and veterans’ groups; these entrants may use display/dress or unloaded items and need to seek and be granted permission from the Halloween Parade Committee.
 If this rule is a challenge for your parade entry, please contact the parade committee at email@example.com.

 11. Parade entries must remain moving during the entire route.
 Parade entries may not stop to perform, pass out candy/other items, or do anything that may lead to gaps or backing up of the parade.
 If a gap of greater than 25 feet is created, entrants need to increase their pace to close the gap and may be instructed to do so.

 12. Walkers may distribute candy and other items to the crowd.
-Parade entries that distribute items should not do anything that would encourage spectators to enter the parade vehicle path.
+Parade entries that distribute items should not do anything that would encourage spectators to enter the parade route.
 Candy and other items may not be thrown from the parade entries to spectators; they MUST be handed out directly and only to individuals along the parade route.